schartrand77/orderworks/README.md

 - Reorder the live job queue by using the ↑ / ↓ buttons in the table; queue position is shown for every job and can be adjusted to prioritize work.
 - Open a job detail view (`/jobs/:paymentIntentId`) to review all data and mark the job complete.
 - Delete a job entirely from the detail view if it was created in error or is no longer needed.

+Visit `/login` to authenticate with the configured admin credentials.
+Sessions last 12 hours by default; logging out or rotating `ADMIN_SESSION_SECRET` immediately revokes access.

 ## MakerWorks configuration